takeshape/shape-form/README.md

 ![ShapeForm Logo](logo.png)

-## Welcome
+## 👋 Welcome

 Thanks for checking out ShapeForm!
 First announced at the [8/20 Reactadephia Meetup](https://www.meetup.com/Reactadelphia/events/263614474/) this code has been freshly ripped from our [React App](https://app.takeshape.io) and open sourced to the community.
-Check out [@asprouse](https://github.com/asprouse)'s [presentation](https://shape-form-talk.netlify.com) on how we decided to build our own solution.
+Check out [@asprouse](https://github.com/asprouse)'s presentation ([slides](https://shape-form-talk.netlify.com), [video](https://www.youtube.com/watch?v=iplY8Le1zK0&list=PLKZl1WiDIytFnHqZPgIFNVszTu71kngja)) detailing how we decided to build our own form solution.
 Give ShapeForm a whirl and let us know what you think or open a PR.

-## Installation
+## 🚀 Installation

 ```
 npm install --save shape-form